Southwest Capital Bank has its entire management team using BankTEL modules: Prepaid & Accruals, Fixed Assets and Accounts Payable.

 Now Southwest Capital accountants are able to verify that fees are paid by customers before the bank cuts a check.

-“I really think BankTEL changed our efficiency, our process and our flow…in terms of where it’s taking us and where we were, there’s a huge difference,”
+“I really think BankTEL changed our efficiency, our process, and our flow.
+In terms of where it’s taking us and where we were, there’s a huge difference,” says Ortiz.

 When Southwest switched CORE providers to Fiserv, BankTEL customer service was there to streamline the process and make sure everything interfaced properly.
 “They would return our calls the same day,” Ortiz says.

 In March of 2018, Southwest Capital will have its first audit since Ortiz has been with the bank.
 He feels much more confident about the process now that they’re using BankTEL.

 “The checks were for tiny amounts, but the concern was, as we continue to grow, the lack of oversight left potential holes for fraud.
 Now there’s someone watching every step of the process.”

 Before BankTEL, Southwest was using a Prepaids & Accruals program Ortiz terms “ancient” that would “crash every time we tried to pull reports.
 So we couldn’t compare what our balance sheet said we had in terms of fixed assets to what we were reporting to FDIC and our board.”
 Southwest “couldn’t make the numbers match consistently, and that was a huge problem.”

 Now they have no problem pulling reports and matching numbers.